brianshumate/vaultron/README.md

 It is located at `etc/tls/ca-bundle.pem` from the root of this project.

-See the TLS by Default section for more details on handling Vaultron's Intermediate Certificate Authority certificate.
+See the **TLS by Default** section for more details on handling Vaultron's Certificate Authority certificate.

 ### What's Next?

-If you are new to Vault, then using Vaultron is a nice way to get quickly acquainted!
+If you are new to Vault, then using Vaultron is a nice way to quickly get acquainted!
 Please begin by checking out the official [Vault Getting Started documentation](https://www.vaultproject.io/intro/getting-started/install.html).

-You can follow along from the [Your First Secret](https://www.vaultproject.io/intro/getting-started/first-secret.html) page onwards after initializing, unsealing, and authenticating with the root token.
+You can follow along from the [Your First Secret](https://www.vaultproject.io/intro/getting-started/first-secret.html) page onward after initializing, unsealing, and authenticating with the root token.

 Speaking of which, here are some things you can do after Vaultron is formed: